sameervk/ISLR_Python/README.md

 # ISLR_Python
-Statistical Learning in Python using scikit-learn, pandas, numpy and plotting in matplotlib.
+Statistical Learning in Python using scikit-learn, pandas, scipy, numpy and plotting in matplotlib.

 Parallel Processing using Multiprocessing where applicable.